Ambika97-P/Ambika97-P/README.md

 I am Ambika P

-I'm currently pursuing  my MCA degree and seeking job oppertunities in the industry.
+I'm currently pursuing  my MCA degree and seeking job opportunities in the industry.

 <!--
 **Ambika97-P/Ambika97-P** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.